 Who should use this Guide?

-This Guide will help all community legal centres and Indigenous family violence prevention legal services (collectively called Centres in this Guide) understand how to record services so that your practices align with other Centres across Australia.
+This Guide will help all community legal centres and Family Violence Prevention Legal Services (collectively, Centres) understand how to record services so that your practices align with other Centres across Australia.

-Most Centres across Australia (around 150 community legal centres and family violence legal services) are using CLASS as their client database.
+Most Centres across Australia (around 150) are using CLASS as their client management database.
 For this reason the Guide contains helpful hints and cross-references to the CLASS Online Guide.
 Please be patient as we create and update these links - feel free to email us if you find a broken link.

 How was the Guide developed?

-The Guide was developed as part of the National Data Consistency Project which commenced in July 2018 .
-You can read more about the project here.
+The Guide was developed as part of the Data Consistency Project which commenced in July 2018.

-During our consultations as part of the Data Consistency Project, we found many Centres had developed their own interpretations of the National Data Standards and so there were wide variations in how Centres were recording things.
+During our consultations as part of the Data Consistency Project, we found many Centres had developed their own interpretations of the Data Standards Manual and so there were wide variations in how Centres were recording their work.

-In January 2019 NACLC provided feedback to the National Data Standards Working Group about changes to the Manual that we felt would clear up areas of vagueness and also align with legal practice in our sector.
+In January 2019 CLCs Australia provided feedback to the National Data Standards Working Group about changes to the Manual that we felt would clear up areas of vagueness and also align with legal practice in our sector.
 These recommended changes are incorporated into this Guide.
-The National Working Group is continuing to meet in 2019 to discuss any potential changes.
+The Data Standards Working Group is continuing to meet in 2019 to discuss any potential changes.

 Some of you may disagree with the interpretations and clarifications regarding service types set out in this Guide.
-During consultations we found many people were passionate about particular interpretations of the National Data Standards, even when advised that how they were recording items was out of step with the Data Standards Manual.
+During consultations we found many people were passionate about particular interpretations of the Data Standards Manual, even when advised that how they were recording items was out of step with the Data Standards Manual.

 Feedback and suggestions always welcome